NickCoooke/260project4/README.md

 > This was an exersize I did in preporation for a notoriously hard Object oriented programming class.
-It implements a Binary Search [tree] which manages website [site] bookmarks and overloads the following operators: <, >, !=, <<.
+It implements a Binary Search Tree which manages website bookmarks and overloads the following operators: <, >, !=, <<.

  # Bookmark Utility